nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Given below are the planned enhancements for future versions of EduManage.

-### 7.1 Lesson Time
+### 7.1 Update subject and lesson time cumulatively

-Currently, lesson time is not cumulative; using the `update` command replaces all previous lesson times with the new values provided.
-This behavior can be inconvenient, especially when adding additional lesson times.
-We plan to enhance this feature to allow cumulative updates to lesson times, enabling users to add new times without overwriting existing ones.
+Currently, both subjects and lesson times are not updated cumulatively; using the `update` command replaces all previous entries with the new values provided.
+This behavior can be inconvenient, especially when users want to add additional subjects or lesson times without removing existing ones.
+We plan to enhance this feature to allow cumulative updates to both subjects and lesson times, enabling users to add new subjects and lesson times without overwriting existing entries by changing the behaviour of the `update` command.

 ### 7.2 Names with special characters

 Currently, only alphanumeric names are allowed.
-Users are advised to omit special characters or replace them with spaces.
+Users are advised to omit special characters (e.g., `,`, `-`, `/`) or replace them with spaces.
 A future version will include support for names with special characters to accommodate a wider range of naming conventions.

-### 7.3 Multiple Students with the same name
+### 7.3 Multiple students with the same name

 Currently, EduManage does not support multiple students with identical names.
 As a workaround, users can differentiate these students by adding numbering to their names (e.g., "John Doe 1," "John Doe 2").
 We plan to accommodate this in the future by